Repelled point processes with application to numerical integration: Other models and properties

 Consider now performing $M$ steps of the same numerical scheme, i.e., for each $\bfx_0\in \calP$, define

 Call $\Pi_{\varepsilon,t} \calP$ the set of $t-$th iterates \eqref{e:iterates} of the points of $\calP$.

 We expect that for $\varepsilon <0$ and large $t$, the distribution of the points of $\Pi_{\varepsilon,t}\calP$ will not be more regular than $\calP$.
-This assertion is supported by the clustered arrangement of the points of $\Pi_{-\varepsilon_0, 50}\calP$ observed in the left panel of Figure~\ref{fig:exteme_repelled}; see also Figure~\ref{fig:extreme_repelled_additional}.
+This assertion is supported by the clustered arrangement of the points of $\Pi_{-\varepsilon_0, 50}\calP$ observed in the left panel of Figure~\ref{fig:exteme_repelled}; see also Figure ~\ref{fig:extreme_repelled_additional}.
 However, it is important to note that some points of $\Pi_{-\varepsilon_0, 50}$ are situated outside the observation window and are thus not visible in Figure~\ref{fig:exteme_repelled}.

 Following the arguments of \cite{ChaPelal2010}, one can prove that the differential equation \eqref{eq:diff_eq_grav_alloc} defines an allocation rule.
 So, in particular, for almost any $\bfx \in \bbR^d\setminus \calP$, each curve $Y_{\bfx}(t)$ will eventually end at a point of $\calP$, almost surely, as $t $ goes to $\tau_{\bfx}$.
 Similarly, in an ``ideal'' discretization scenario, we would expect that $\bfx_{t}$ ends at a point of $\calP$ as $t \rightarrow \tau_{\bfx_0}$.
 However, during our experiments, we observed that certain points have moved away from the observation window and the remaining points clustered together within it.
 The movement of certain points away from the observation window can be attributed to the naive discretization scheme \eqref{e:iterates}, where we employed a fixed stepsize $\varepsilon$, while the points of $\calP$ are singular points of $F_{\calP}$.
-As a result, when an $\bfx_{t}$ is in close proximity to a point in $\calP$, the force acting on it becomes considerable, which in turn compels $\bfx_{t+1}$ to escape the observation window.
+As a result, when an $\bfx_{t}$ is in close proximity to a point in $\calP$, the force acting on it becomes considerable, which might project $\bfx_{t+1}$ outside the observation window, even if the initial gradient direction is towards a pont of $ \calP$.
 Applying a truncated version of the force might help prevent this phenomenon.